andrewdodd/django-nsync/docs/examples.rst

 Example - Basic with multiple match fields
 ------------------------------------------

 Sometimes you might not have a 'unique' field to find your objects with (like 'Employee Id').
-In this instance, you can specify multiple fields for finding your object.
+In this instance, you can specify multiple fields for finding your object (separated with a space, ' ').

 For example, using this file:

 .. csv-table:: persons.csv
-    :header: "action_flags", "match_field_names", "first_name", "last_name", "age"
+    :header: "action_flags", "match_on", "first_name", "last_name", "age"

     "cu*","first_name last_name","Michael","Martin","30"
     "cu*","first_name last_name","Martin","Martin","40"